 - Changing font size in Firefox

-- Changing font size in Internet Explorer in IE 7 and 8
+- Changing font size in Internet Explorer

 - Changing font size in Chrome